TomasVotruba/tomasvotruba.com/source/_posts/2016-10-05-how-to-use-symfony-bundles-in-nette-without-rewriting-di-logic.md

 Okay, okay...
 These are last few lines before the code, I promise.

-Thanks to 1. and 2.
-I could create bundle, that will **take any Symfony bundle and registers it's services into your Nette application**: [Symplify/NetteAdapterForSymfonyBundles](https://github.com/Symplify/NetteAdapterForSymfonyBundles)
+Thanks to step 1. and 2.
+I could create an extension, that will **take any Symfony bundle and register its services into the Nette application**: [Symplify/NetteAdapterForSymfonyBundles](https://github.com/Symplify/NetteAdapterForSymfonyBundles)

 (The other way round is also possible, but no bundle for that.
 Yet.
 Let me know, if you would like to create that.)

-## How to Symfony Bundle in your Nette Application in 3 setps
+## How to register a Symfony Bundle into your Nette Application in 3 steps

 ### 1. Install package